liftbridge-io/liftbridge-api/README.md

 The Liftbridge magic number is `B9 0E 43 B4`.
 This was chosen by random but deliberately restricted to invalid UTF-8 to reduce the chance of a collision.
-This was also verified to not match known file sigatures.
+This was also verified to not match known file signatures.

 #### Version [1 byte]